ZetaPhase/BetaGo/README.md

 # BetaGo

-An open source tourism app using augmented reality (currently Android only!)
+An open source virtual tourism app using augmented reality (currently Android only!)

+# About

+- Somewhat inspired by Pokemon Go by Niantic Inc

 ## Architecture